Sustainable September 2023

 We'd like to say a huge thank you to everyone who took part in Sustainable September 2023.

-Hundreds of people joined activities and events to explore the borough, connect with nature and help create a greener future for everyone.
+People joined activities and events to explore the borough, connect with nature and help create a greener future for everyone.

 We've kept a list of activities below in case you'd like to find out what took place.